Corporate Officers and Committees The Self Driving Unicycle Compa... | Channels for Pearson+

 Combinations

-Combinations are selections of items where the order does not matter.
-In the context of forming a strategic planning committee from the pool of candidates, combinations are used because the arrangement of committee members is irrelevant.
-The formula for combinations is n! / [r!(n - r)!], where n is the total number of candidates and r is the number of members to choose.
+Combinations refer to the selection of items from a larger set where the order does not matter.
+In this scenario, we need to choose 5 members from 15 candidates, which is a classic example of a combination problem.
+The formula for combinations is given by C(n, k) = n! / (k!(n-k)!), where n is the total number of items, k is the number of items to choose, and '!' denotes factorial.

 Recommended video: